 Now you need to open the tool, drag-and-drop the Windows 10 ISO file inside the tool.
-Additionally, The tool automatically chooses best settings, but you are free to roam around the settings.
-If you are creating Bootable USB using another computer.
+Additionally, The tool automatically chooses the best settings, but you are free to roam around the settings.
+If you are creating a Bootable USB using another computer.
 Please see below for other options and set according to the computer on you’ll install the Windows 10.

 Don’t touch other settings unless you need to.
 Btw here are basic explanations of the settings.
 (In descending order)